 - New Church perspectives on child development

 There’s nothing better than first-hand experience when it comes to learning how to be a teacher.
 In the third year of the program, students spend two days a week in an early childhood classroom, working with children under the guidance of experienced teachers.
 In their fourth year, students do a 12-week practicum under the supervision of Holy Family University.

-Whether you intend to teach at a New Church, other private, or public school, the education major at Bryn Athyn College will give you a unique opportunity to study educational theories and practices within the context of spiritual principles.
-We use the Old and New Testaments and the writings of Emanuel Swedenborg as a guide to the spiritual aspects of our program.
-Educating children includes nurturing their spirits as well as giving them the tools they will need to be successful in their everyday life.
+Whether you intend to teach at a New Church, other private, or public school, the Education major at Bryn Athyn College will give you a unique opportunity to study educational theories and practices within the context of spiritual principles.
+We use the Old and New Testaments and the Writings of Emanuel Swedenborg as a guide to the spiritual aspects of our program.
+Educating children includes nurturing their spirits as well as giving them the tools they will need to be successful in their everyday lives.
 We believe that teachers have the potential, in any setting, to be a powerful force for good in the lives of their students.
 They do this by modeling a spiritually focused life of service.

 Admission to the Early Childhood Education Major

-Admission to the early childhood education major is dependent upon a 2.8 GPA.
+Admission to the Early Childhood Education major is dependent upon a 2.8 GPA.
 Students must also take the Pre-service Academic Performance Assessment (PAPA) which is a test required by the state of Pennsylvania to assess reading, mathematics, and writing skills.
 Provisional admission may be granted until such time as the student’s GPA is 2.8 and/or the PAPA has been successfully completed.